Language models assisted with research, drafting, and editing of this content.

 • Cultural factors (post-genocide national unity emphasis) may be more important

-• Small country size aids monitoring and enforcement
+• Small country size aids monitoring and enforcement1213

 Academic Consensus:

 High pay is necessary but not sufficient.
-Most effective when combined with strong enforcement, professional ethos, and meritocratic recruitment.
+Most effective when combined with strong enforcement, professional ethos, and meritocratic recruitment.12

 Transferability: What Can Other Countries Learn?